States with the Fewest Coronavirus Restrictions

 - 0.2 – Certain non-essential businesses are closed;

-- 0 – All non-essential businesses are closed.
+- 0 – All non-essential businesses are closed or newly closed.

 Note: This metric measures whether a state has imposed mandatory quarantine policies.